c2dc/iplite-sbseg2022/nuttx/boards/arm/stm32h7/nucleo-h743zi2/README.txt

   jumbo:

-    This configuration enables many Apache Nuttx features.
+    This configuration enables many Apache NuttX features.
 This is mostly to help provide additional code coverage in CI, but also allows for a users to see a wide range of features that are supported by the OS.